wpschaub/DevOps-mindset-essentials/src/presentations/devops-mindset-essentials-gdbc.md

     https://aka.ms/devopsassessment
 - PEOPLE
   - Transforming the culture is the biggest challenge.
-  - All PEOPLE need to buy into the transformation, be kept up to date on all initiatives, understand how their roles will be affected, collaborate transparently, and take responsibility for their features.
+  - PEOPLE need to buy into the transformation, be kept up to date on all initiatives, understand how their roles will be affected, collaborate transparently, and take responsibility for their features.
   - Leadership
     - Accept failures as normal
     - Inspirational communications